...and what we believe

 - We provide a wide range of educational “Offerings” in which members can choose to participate.
 From the 3 R’s and traditional elective studies, to in-depth additional topics which would not typically be covered in schools, as well as explorational cultural, physical and social experiments.
 If it’s important to your child, it is important to us, and together, we will pursue it.

-- We facilitate members in accomplishing their individual educational intentions.
+- We facilitate students in accomplishing their individual educational intentions.